smarr/are-we-fast-yet/docs/guidelines.md

  - Bitwise operators with various Lua versions is a nightmare.
  - We use luacheck as a linter.

+### Python

+ - Use plain fields instead of getter/setter when they would be trivial

 ## Repository Structure

  - `[benchmarks](../benchmarks)` contains for each language one folder with the